 Throughout the 1970's and 80's the school's offerings were amended to reflect the changing health care industry.
 As a result of the changes, SCAHR became the School of Public and Allied Health (SPAH).
 Next it became the School of Community and Allied Health (SCAH) and later the School of Health Related Professions (SHRP).
-During this time, the school added several new areas of study including the consistently nationally ranked program in Nutrition Sciences.
-Through their visionary leadership and guidance, the school is experiencing unparalleled success.
+During this time, the school added several new areas of study including a nationally ranked program in Nutrition Sciences.
+Through the leadership and guidance of early visionaries, the school experienced unparalleled success, which continues to date.

-Today, the School of Health Professions is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
+Today, the School of Health Professions is comprised of more than 30 programs - at the certificate, baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
 The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the School of Health Professions Building (SHPB).

-With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the world-renowned UAB Academic Health Center.
-Students have access to vast academic resources, state-of-the-art facilities, and progressive research.
+With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the worldrenowned UAB Academic Health Center.
+Students have access to vast academic resources, state-of-theart facilities, and progressive research.